slowproj/slowdash/docs/Panels.md

 ### Grid
 - type: `grid`
 - draws coordinate grids.
-Useful when placing elements on base image.
+Useful when placing elements on the base image.
 <p>
 - Tips: change `type: grid` to `_type: grid` to disable the grid once item placement is completed.